chr56/Phonograph_Plus/docs/Build_Instructions.md

 See also [Developer Guide](./Developer_Guide.md).

-_Last Updated at 2026.03.08_
+_Last Updated at 2026.04.15_

 ## Requirements

 ### Build Environment:

-You may would like to build the application from source instead of developing and contributing.
+You would like to build the application from source instead of developing and contributing.

 - A desktop computer [^PC]:
     - at least 4G RAM